 synonyms: allegory, moral story/tale, fable

 The Parable of Two Sons is about obedience and disobedience.
-Jesus’ parable told the priests that they'd claimed to accept the message from God but they'd failed to live up to it by being obedient.
-Outwardly, they were pious and appeared to be people of God, but God knew their heart, and it was in their hearts that they failed miserably.
+Jesus’ parable told the priests that they’d claimed to accept the message from God but they’d failed to live up to it by simply being obedient.
+Outwardly, they were pious and appeared to be people of God, but God knew their heart.
+And it was in their hearts that they failed miserably.

-To appreciate this parable about Christian life, it’s important to first put it into context.
+To appreciate this Christian life parable, we must first put it into context.
 Matthew chapter 21 begins with Jesus’ triumphal entry into Jerusalem.
-The purpose of Matthew’s gospel was to demonstrate to the Jewish leaders the fact that Jesus was their long-awaited Messiah.
-As Jesus entered Jerusalem while seated on a donkey, the crowd responded by shouting “Hosannas” and praises to the King.
-Jesus — specifically and intentionally — introduced this parable to the chief priests, elders, and Pharisees who’d just questioned his authority after he’d cleared the Temple of buyers, sellers, and money changers (vv.
+The purpose of his gospel was to demonstrate to Jewish leaders the fact that Jesus was their long-awaited Messiah.
+As Jesus entered Jerusalem, seated on a donkey, the crowd responded by shouting “Hosannas” and praises to the King.
+Jesus — specifically and intentionally — introduced this parable to the chief priests, elders, and Pharisees who’d just questioned his authority after he’d cleared the temple of buyers, sellers, and money changers (vv.
 12–17).

 This parable introduces us to two brothers whose father told them to work in his vineyard.
-The first son told his father that he wouldn’t work, but he eventually obeyed and worked all day for his dad in the vineyard.
+The first son told his father that he didn’t care to do that work but he eventually obeyed and worked all day there for his dad.
 The other son initially expressed obedience but instead disobeyed his dad and refused to work.

 The Parable of Two Sons (found only in Matthew) is one of a group of three parables with the same theme built around obedience and disobedience to Christ.
-These are found in Matthew 21:28–22:14.
+All are found in Matthew 21:28–22:14.
 This Two Sons Parable is the first, followed by the Wicked Tenants Parable (vv.
 33–46), then the Wedding Banquet Parable (22:1–14).
-All three share the same thread, that of the acceptance and rejection of Jesus.
+All three share the same thread — the acceptance and rejection of Jesus.
 Each was told to Jewish religious leaders, illustrating their rejection of Jesus and a pronounced judgment on Israel for its rejection of their Messiah.
-In this parable, the leaders of Israel represent the second son who claimed obedience but didn’t respect or follow the will of the father.
+Herein, the leaders of Israel represent the second son who claimed obedience but didn’t respect or follow the will of the father.

 This Two Sons Parable, along with many others, is split into two parts.
 Part 1 includes the actual parable of the two sons, contained in vv.
 28–30.
 This first part can be summed up as the father’s invitations and the sons’ responses, followed by the father’s responses to each son.

 Part 2 presents the parable’s application element (vv.
-31–32), which can be broken into four sections, which theologian Donald Hagner designates as: “(1) the faithful response of the first son; (2) the faithful response of tax collectors and prostitutes; (3) the contrast between the unbelief of the Jewish leaders and the faith of the tax collectors and prostitutes with respect to John the Baptist; and (4) a repeated indictment of the Jewish leaders for their hardheartedness.”
-Remember: The audience to which Jesus spoke was primarily made up of Jewish leaders, chief priests, and Pharisees.
+31–32), broken into four sections, which theologian Donald Hagner designates as: “(1) the faithful response of the first son; (2) the faithful response of tax collectors and prostitutes; (3) the contrast between unbelieving Jewish leaders and the faith of the tax collectors and prostitutes with respect to John the Baptist; and (4) a repeated indictment of Jewish leaders for their hardheartedness.”
+Remember: The audience to which Jesus spoke was made up primarily of Jewish leaders, chief priests, and Pharisees.

 In Matthew’s telling of this parable, Jesus invited the listeners to interact with him when he asked them, “What do you think?” (v.
 28).
-By these words, Jesus put them on notice that he was about to present something to them that would require an answer and they, therefore, would have to give him their strictest attention.
+By these words, Jesus put them on notice that he was about to present something to them that would require an answer.
+They, therefore, would have to give him their strictest attention.
 He then dove in and told the captivating story of the father asking his two sons to work in the vineyard.

 By the first son’s refusal to do as his father asked, he wasn’t only disobeying, but was, at the same time, rebelling against his father’s authority.
 Eventually, the first son changed his mind and obeyed his father’s directive.